NiravDaraji/infra-gitops/README.md

-## Deployment kit for dataspace installation
+### Deployment kit for dataspace installation
 tim-ds-kit provides the Helm-based deployment framework required to bootstrap and deploy a complete TIM Dataspace environment on Kubernetes using ArgoCD..

 A Dataspace is a trusted digital ecosystem where multiple participants can securely exchange data without losing ownership or control of their data.

-A Dataspace is a secure environment for
+A Dataspace is a secure environment for :
 -   Publish data
 -   Discover data
 -   Request access to data
--   Negotiate legal agreements
 -   Exchange data securely

 ## TIM Dataspace Architecture:
-The architecture consists of two major layers:
+**The architecture consists of two major layers:**
 # Common Applications:
 -   Keycloak
 -   PostgreSQL